bradosia/mingw-w64-x86_64-static-xpdf/README.md

 cd build
 make
 ```
-4. Tackle each error that comes up and find the library objects that are generated.
+4. Tackle each error that comes up and patch as needed
+5. find the library objects that are generated.